Garcia, John Department of Psychology, University of California, Los Angeles, California.

 - Instrumental conditioning

-A learned response performed by a trained animal to a signal that was previously associated with an event of consequence for that animal.
-Conditioned reflex (CR) was first used by the Russian physiologist I. P. Pavlov to denote the criterion measure of a behavioral element of learning, that is, a new association between the signal and the consequential event, referred to as the conditioned stimulus (CS) and unconditioned stimulus (US), respectively.
-In Pavlov's classic experiment, the conditioned stimulus was a bell and the unconditioned stimulus was sour fluid delivered into the mouth of a dog restrained by harness; the conditioned stimulus was followed by the unconditioned stimulus regardless of the dog's response.
-After training, the conditioned reflex was manifested when the dog salivated to the sound of the bell.
+A learned response performed by a human or other animal to a signal that was previously associated with an event of consequence for that human or animal.
+A conditioned reflex, also known as a conditioned response, is an acquired response in which the subject (which can be a human or other animal) learns to associate a previously unrelated neutral stimulus with a different stimulus that elicits some kind of reaction.
+The term conditioned reflex was first used by the Russian physiologist, Ivan Petrovich Pavlov, to denote the criterion measure of a behavioral element of learning, that is, a new association between the signal and the consequential event, referred to as the conditioned stimulus and unconditioned stimulus, respectively.
+In Pavlov's classic experiment, the conditioned stimulus was a bell and the unconditioned stimulus was sour fluid (food) delivered into the mouth of a dog restrained by harness; the conditioned stimulus was followed by the unconditioned stimulus regardless of the dog's response.
+After training, the conditioned reflex was manifested when the dog salivated to the sound of the bell (see illustration).
+See also: Information processing (psychology); Learning; Reflex

 The content above is only an excerpt.